seurat-atreides/ArdSimIDE/README.md

 $ make
 ```

-In folder build_XX/release/SimulIDE_x.x.x you will find executable and all files needed to run SimulIDE.
+In folder build_XX/release/QtArduSim_x.x.x you will find executable and all files needed to run QtArduSim.

-## Running SimulIDE:
+## Running QtArduSim:

 Run time dependencies: